At home

 Since internet access is essential for working from home, people tend to use their existing Wi-Fi network.
 Unfortunately, everyone knows that people deliberately set simple passwords for their home network so they can easily pass them on to their visitors.
 This makes them easy to crack, allowing hackers to gain access to confidential data or infect computers with viruses and Trojans.

-E-mail applications, especially those on mobile devices, frequently have vulnerabilities too, and these allow cyber criminals to hack into them and gain access to data.
+E-mail applications, especially those on mobile devices, frequently have vulnerabilities too, and these allow cybercriminals to hack into them and gain access to data.

-How can I protect myself and my company PC from cyber criminals?
+How can I protect myself and my company PC from cybercriminals?

 At the same time, unauthorized third parties must not be given access to hardware used to work from home.
-Ideally, company laptops and phones should be put in standby mode and locked with a password when not in use and kept out of the reach of others.
+Ideally, company laptops and cell phones should be put in standby mode and locked with a password when not in use and kept out of the reach of others.

 • Teaser Image

-Read the blog
+To the blog

 What can I do if I’ve fallen victim to credit card fraud?

 Lukas Keller: Online credit card fraud isn’t much different from physically stealing the card itself.
 That’s why the very first step must be to have the card blocked.
-The problem on the Internet is that several transactions might have already been booked to the card by the time you realize that your details have been stolen.
+The problem on the internet is that several transactions might have already been booked to the card by the time you realize that your details have been stolen.
 Look closely at each booking, go to the sites concerned, and try to get the orders canceled.

 On some sites, you can see the IP address and location the order was placed from.
 If, for example, a transaction was made from Brazil, but you can prove that you were in Switzerland at the time, most website operators will show goodwill.
 It the transactions can’t be canceled, you’ll need to contact your credit card provider.
 They’ll cover the cost in most cases.